ampatspell/ember-cli-zuglet/docs/index/what.md

-It is an [Ember.js](https://emberjs.com/) addon which provides a complete solution for productive and easy to use integration of [Google Firebase](http://firebase.google.com) services in your [Ember.js](https://emberjs.com/) apps.
+ember-cli-zuglet is an [Ember.js](https://emberjs.com/) addon that lets you build complex apps with [Google Firebase](http://firebase.google.com) Firestore, Auth, Storage and Functions easy and fun.